😩 Struggling to sleep? ShutEye® might be the answer! 👍

 balanced diet for better sleep

 Exercising daily is good for your overall health, while specific exercises of the facial muscles and throat can help in proper breathing.
 Aerobics can help in reducing weight while also improving your overall breathing and lung capacity.
-With regular aerobic exercises you can learn to breathe in and out to meet the increasing oxygen demand.
+With regular aerobic exercises, you can learn to breathe in and out to meet the increasing oxygen demand.
 Yoga is also an ideal form of exercise for good breathing coordination and movement.
-So practicing with aerobics, facial exercises, yoga and breathing techniques are some of the natural ways to stop mouth breathing while sleeping.

 exercise can help you to breathe properly